Rio 2016 – Brazil hosts Summer Olympics

 Some businesses in host cities suspend their operations during the Olympic Games.
 Some workers living in host cities take their annual vacation during this time of the year to volunteer for or watch the Olympic Games.
 Hotel reservation rates also rise during the games.

-On June 23, 1894 Pierre de Coubertin founded the International Olympic Committee (IOC) in a ceremony held at the University of Sorbonne in Paris.
-Demetrius Vikelas from Greece became the first president of the IOC.
-Two years later, in 1896, the first modern Olympic Games were held in Athens, where Coubertin was elected as the second IOC president, a role he kept until 1925.
+On June 23, 1894 Pierre de Coubertin founded the International Olympic Committee (IOC) in a ceremony held at the University of Sorbonne in Paris, France.
+Demetrius Vikelas from Greece became the first president of the IOC and two years later, in 1896, the first modern Olympic Games were held in Athens, where Coubertin was elected as the second IOC president, a role he kept until 1925.

-- Vancouver Hosts Winter Olympics in February 2010
+- Sochi Hosts Winter Olympics in February 2014

-- Winter Paralympic Games in Sochi
+- 2014 Winter Paralympic Games in Sochi